Chlorine: How Chlorine May Be Detrimental To Your Baby’s Health

-Chlorine is a chemical element that is used in a wide variety of industries including swimming pools, cleaning detergents, bomb manufacturing and unfortunately public drinking water as well.
-Chlorine is used to treat water to eliminate harmful micro-bacteria and microorganisms, so that the water is safe to drink.
-However, babies and fetuses are much more sensitive to chlorine than adults and when they are exposed to chlorine through tap water, a number of health concerns can arise (1).
+Chlorine is a chemical element that is used in a wide variety of industries including swimming pools, cleaning detergents, bomb manufacturing, and unfortunately, public drinking water.
+Chlorine is used to treat water to eliminate harmful micro-bacteria and microorganisms so that the water is safe to drink.
+However, babies and fetuses are much more sensitive to chlorine than adults, and when they are exposed to it through tap water, several health concerns can arise (1).

 Health Risks of Chlorine for Babies

 Babies are delicate and hypersensitive.
 Everything they are exposed to will infiltrate their bodies to a larger degree.
 When babies drink unfiltered tap water, they are also ingesting a variety of harmful chemicals like fluoride, heavy metals, plastics, pharmaceuticals, hormones, nitrates, pesticides, and lastly chlorine (2).
-These chemicals will have a far greater affect on their bodies, than on the bodies of adults.
+These chemicals will have a far greater effect on their bodies than in adults.

 Showering and bathing your child in tap water can also cause skin irritations.
-Reactions to chlorine can include itchy skin, red skin, red bumps and dry skin.
-Babies have highly sensitive skin, so they are more prone to irritant dermatitis (5).
+Reactions to chlorine can include itchy skin, red skin, red bumps, and dry skin.
+Since babies have highly sensitive skin, they are more prone to irritant dermatitis (5).
 It might seem impossible to filter water for bathing, but Santevia has made it easy with their bath filter.

 “Our findings don’t just add to the evidence that water chlorination may cause birth defects, but suggest that exposure to chlorination by-products may be responsible for some specific and common defects,” says Prof Jaakkola of the Journal of Environmental Health (7).

 How and Why are Children Exposed to Chlorine?